petros-d/docs/docs/known-limitations.md

 - We do not currently support PgBouncer, but the RDS instance provisioned in your Cluster will support around 1000 connections to your database, enough to support 10-12 Deployments.
 - Tasks longer than the worker termination grace period may become zombies.
 - If a user changes Workspace roles on Astronomer, it can take a maximum of 10 minutes for corresponding Airflow permission changes to take effect.
-- The usage of [Deployment API Keys](api-keys) in [CI/CD processes](ci-cd) currently requires fetching a short-lived authentication token and making requests directly to the Astronomer API and our Docker Registry.
+- The usage of [Deployment API Keys](api-keys) in [CI/CD processes](ci-cd) currently requires fetching a short-lived authentication token and making requests directly to our Docker registry and the Astronomer API.
 Native support for Deployment API Keys in the Astronomer CLI is coming soon.
 - The Astronomer CLI is generally limited to `astro dev` commands, in addition to `astro deploy` and `astro auth`.
 Full functionality is coming soon.
 - Clicking on **Refresh DAG** in the Airflow UI will redirect you to `<org-name>.astronomer.run` (Astronomer Home Page) instead of the task instance URL.
 We recommend upgrading to [Runtime 4.0](runtime-release-notes#astronomer-runtime-400), as Airflow 2.2 no longer supports this refresh button in the Airflow UI.
 - Environment Variables are visible to all Workspace users in the Astronomer UI in plaintext.
 Support for Environment Variables treated as a secret is coming soon.
-- Deferrable operators cannot be tested in local Airflow environments running via the Astronomer CLI.
+- [Deferrable operators](deferrable-operators) cannot be tested in local Airflow environments running via the Astronomer CLI.
 To use deferrable operators, you must have a Deployment running [Runtime 4.0+](runtime-release-notes#astronomer-runtime-400).

 ## Coming Soon